Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ## Solution

-I like to use nikto for automated web scanning; this can be run simply for our purposes:
+I like to use nikto for automated web scanning; this can be run without any fancy options for our purposes:

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/nikto.jpg"
   alt="Nikto Output"
-  caption=""
+  caption="Nikto run against the VM, with minimal command line options set.
+Highlighted are key parts of ht output identifying the WordPress engine, as well as Admin and Readme pages."
 %}

-Which returns a load of findings, importantly telling us that the site runs Wordpress and has an admin panel.
+Nikto returns a load of findings, importantly telling us that the site runs WordPress and has an admin panel.
 This is in line with the findings from dirb, another tool I tend to run against sites like this:

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/dirb.jpg"
   alt="Dirb Output"
-  caption=""
+  caption="Dirb, run with default options against the site hosted on the VM.
+Highlighted in red are key findings, including a robots.txt entry not shown by Nikto."
 %}

-This also references the [robots.txt file](https://en.wikipedia.org/wiki/Robots_exclusion_standard), as well as some hidden directories, pages and files. robots.txt is intended to manage web crawlers indexing the site, but it can sometimes give us some clues.
+This also references the [robots.txt file](https://en.wikipedia.org/wiki/Robots_exclusion_standard), as well as some hidden directories, pages and files.
+It is useful to run more than one tool against a machine if you have time, as the outputs can often be complementary.

+robots.txt is intended to manage web crawlers indexing the site, but it can sometimes give us some clues.

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/robots.jpg"
   alt="robots.txt"
-  caption=""
+  caption="Browsing to the robots.txt file shows some interesting entries."
 %}

-Given the filenames, we can even just download them immediately using the tool wget:
+The robots.txt file for this site contains two glaring clues, one reference to a key and one to something that looks like it might be a dictionary file; both entries are files, which are probably hosted on the server.
+Given the filenames, we can even simply download them using wget:

 {%
   include figure
   image_path="/assets/images/posts/mr_robot/robot_files.jpg"
   alt="robots.txt files"
-  caption=""
+  caption="Pointing wget at the file paths to get copies downloaded to our working directory; the key-file and dictionary file are both interrogated using cat and head respectively."
 %}

 Great news, We've found flag 1!
-We also look to have a dictionary file, since I knew this might be a dictionary with lots of words in it, I just ran the head commadn to see the top few, there look to be some interesting words at the top!
+It looks like we were right about the dictionary file too; since I knew this might be a dictionary with lots of words in it, I just ran the head command to see the top few, there look to be some interesting words at the top!
 Perhaps we can use this file going forward.

+You may choose to look further into some other findings and gather more information (there are a few other Easter eggs and ways in to be found!), but I'm ready to move on to hunting that next flag.

 # Password Attacks

-Now that we have an admin panel, we could continue to analyse the site for vulnerabilities, but password attacks offer us a low-effort means of accessing a site.
-They also have the added benefit of being run in the background while we do more analysis.
+Now that we have done some initial vulnerability hunting and even found our first flag, it's time to move on to finding a way in.
+We have a strong finding in the dictionary file and admin panel; we could continue to analyse the site for vulnerabilities, but password attacks offer us a low-effort means of accessing the site, which looks promising.

-### What's the challenge?
+## What's the challenge?

-We can't crack this login offline, so we need to guess the password by sending a login request over and over again, until we have a successful login.
+We need to guess the password by sending a login request over and over again, until we have a successful login.
+Try and automate this in such a way that we find the legitimate login details.

 ## Hints

 Guessing usernames and passwords from lists can be time consuming, can you find a way to guess one at a time?
 You have found a dictionary, perhaps this will be useful.
+What tools can you find that will let you guess usernames and passwords for web logins, or WordPress installations?

 ## Solution